Alfie Egan: Career

 Egan began his career with AFC Wimbledon by making his first-team debut in the EFL Trophy win against Plymouth Argyle.
 A league debut for Egan came just five days later as a late substitute on 9 October 2016 in a 3–1 win against Oxford United.
 He scored his first goal for Wimbledon in an EFL Trophy tie against Stevenage on 6 November 2018.
 Egan played out on loan at Sutton United, East Thurrock United and Kingstonian.
 He was released by the Dons at the end of the 2018-19 season.

 Egan signed for Ebbsfleet United in July 2019 after a successful trial.
 He signed a new deal at the end of the season and then another new contract in March 2021 to keep him at the club until the end of the 2021-22 season.
 After signing this contract, he joined Maidenhead United on loan until June 2021.

 On 1 July 2022, Egan joined National League club Boreham Wood following his departure from Ebbsfleet United.
 Having failed to make an appearance for the club, Egan departed for Dorking Wanderers on 8 September 2022 in a search for more playing time.
+At the end of the season, he departed the club and joined Lewes.